nerdpai/Sieczka-Systems-Networking/Systems.md

 - Install all packages form the instruction for "debian based" on [pam_usb].
 - Also install make, gcc.
 - Make "git clone 'link here'".
-- Move Yours current position to the pam_usb folder.
+- Move Yours current position to the pam_usb directory.
 - Use "make" command.
 - And "sudo make install"